hypo69/hypo/docs/gemini/consultant/ru/endpoints/advertisement/facebook/scenarios/login.md

 """
 .. module:: src.endpoints.advertisement.facebook.scenarios.login
    :platform: Windows, Unix
-   :synopsis: Facebook login scenario.
+   :synopsis: Facebook login scenario

+This module provides a function for logging into Facebook using a webdriver.
 """
 import json
 from pathlib import Path
 from typing import Dict